yt-project/yt/doc/source/developing/creating_derived_fields.rst

 Defining derived fields in the above fashion must be done before a dataset is loaded, in order for the dataset to recognize it.
-If you want to set up a derived field after you have loaded a dataset, or if you only want to set up a derived field for a particular dataset, there is an :meth:`add_field` method that hangs off dataset objects.
+If you want to set up a derived field after you have loaded a dataset, or if you only want to set up a derived field for a particular dataset, there is an :func:`~yt.data_objects.static_output.Dataset.add_field` method that hangs off dataset objects.
 The calling syntax is the same:

 .. code-block:: python